-Eligible non-exempt employees may elect to work on a designated holiday and retain their holiday hours to use another day, with prior permission from their supervisor.
-However, in such case the employee is not eligible for "Holiday Pay" and will be paid at their straight-time rate.
+Eligible non-exempt employees may elect to work on a designated holiday and retain their holiday PTO leave hours to use another day, with prior permission from their supervisor.
+However, in such case, the employee is not eligible for "Holiday Pay" and will be paid at their straight-time rate.

-Essential personnel, including uniformed fire department personnel, police officers, dispatchers, and Public Works personnel who are necessary for the operation of the City will receive "Holiday Pay" for the actual holiday hours if their shifts start on the holiday and they work the number of hours recognized for that holiday.
+Essential personnel, including uniformed fFire department personnel, pPolice eOfficers, dispatchersCommunications Officers, and Public Works personnel who are necessary for the operation of the City will receive "Holiday Pay" for the actual holiday hours if their shifts start on the holiday and they work the number of hours recognized for that holiday.